 The Library is piloting an undergraduate student exhibit program for our display case on the 1st floor of Regenstein Library.
-The Library will select two student exhibit per year that focuses on a topic in the humanities or social sciences, highlighting materials found in the Regenstein Bookstacks.
+The Library will select two student exhibits per year that focus on a topic in the humanities or social sciences, highlighting materials found in the Regenstein Bookstacks.
 Guidelines and responsibilities for the exhibit program are shown below.
 The next exhibit will be Winter Quarter 2017.

 For more information, contact Rebecca Starkey, Librarian for College Instruction and Outreach, University of Chicago Library.

 - Proposals will only be accepted from currently-enrolled students in the College at the University of Chicago.